Launch your idea through the Innovate@BU Summer Accelerator!

 - Mentorship from experienced entrepreneurs.

 - Learn from an engaged group of fellow entrepreneurs.

-- Final Pitch Day to a panel of investors.
+- Final Showcase event to a panel of investors and community members.

 The extra perks: